ian-shafer/ian-shafer.github.io/_posts/2016-01-26-configuration.md

     />
 {% endhighlight %}

 In the above example, `property-1` will get the configured value of `common.property-1`.
+(Have a look at the Spring docs for more about this.)

 The value of `common.property-1` is set in the `common.properties` file (line 9 above).
 It can be overridden by `override.properties` (line 10), `local-override.properties` (line 11), and finally by a system property (line 3).